When and how do I post a job description?

 What is the program schedule and the student work schedule?

-The program runs 10 weeks, but is typically one or two weeks shorter for Stanford and Northwestern students, who are on a quarter system.
+The program runs 10 weeks, but is typically two weeks shorter for Stanford and Northwestern students, who are on a quarter system.
 All students will work regular work weeks (or what is stated in the job description) and participate in additional CLIMB program activities each week.
 Typically, required civic and educational dinners and events are held for students on Wednesday evenings.
 Often, voluntary student events, such as hikes, are scheduled on weekends.